 |Brands||Life Cover Maximum Entry Age||Policy Expiry Age|

-Term Life insurance features and benefits for people over 65 to consider
+Term life insurance for people over 65

 - Premium freeze.
 Freeze premium payments for a specified period.
 This feature is generally only available with stepped premiums.